InstituteforDiseaseModeling/covasim/data_loaders/README.md

 This will create a file `ecdp_data.csv` in the data directory.

-This adds data from 204 countries and territories, including Africa, Asia, the Americas, Europe, and Oceania.
+This adds data from 204 countries and territories (as of April 5, 2020), including Africa, Asia, the Americas, Europe, and Oceania.
 More details at: https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases

 The following columns are present in the data: